A Nationwide Employment and Education Initiative for Youth 18-25.

 Economic recessions – especially severe ones like the recession of 2009 – are especially challenging for youth at the beginning of their work careers or in post-secondary studies.
 They are vulnerable to economic and social dislocation because they lack the skills to compete strongly for scarce new jobs and yet cannot gain these skills without a job.
 They are in a Catch-22.
 That is why their unemployment and underemployment numbers often rise the fastest and ultimately go the highest among all demographic groups during economic downturns.
 To compound their predicament, they often have difficulty paying for rapidly rising post-secondary education tuition because they cannot save up at least some money from summer jobs or find part-time work during the academic year.

-Although for the most part, Canada’s economy weathered the storms of the 2008 meltdown, unemployment among our youth remains at twice the national average – 14%.
+Despite recent increases in employment, and an overall decrease in the unemployment rate, unemployment among our youth remains nearly twice the national average – over 10%.
 This is not acceptable.

 The long-term economic and social implications of a growing group of economically disconnected and socially alienated youth is very serious and very costly – in Europe they are called the ‘NEET’ group (Not in Employment, Education, or Training).
 Canada is headed in a similar direction if the economic recovery is slow, as many are now predicting.
 We absolutely need to be decisive – and not reactive in three or four years – in addressing this emerging youth unemployment/under-employment and education affordability situation while the cost of intervention is in relative terms still low.